 - The first way of an impression of a product is the packaging.
 Hence give proper budget and attention to that.

 Product packing helps the manufacturer as well as the customer.

 - Product packing helps the client to identify the product inside it.
-Your packaging gives you a different identity, and differentiates you from your competitors.
+As a result, your packaging gives you a different identity and differentiates you from your competitors.

 - Packaging helps to protect the product from dust, insects, and breakage.
-Some products like biscuits, juices need to be packed tightly to protect them from environmental facts.
+Some products like biscuits and juices need to be packed tightly to protect them from environmental facts.